Sawo-Community/Sawo-Docs/Docs/Integrate-SAWO-In-React.rst

 .. image:: ../images/SAWO%204.png

-2. Once you create your project, you would need to set your hostname.
+2. Once we create our project, we would need to set our hostname.

 2.1 For development in a local machine, the hostname should be set to 'localhost'.
 So, write localhost beside the hostname and click "save".